VladZodchey/chancery/README.md

 Please note that this API is still in active pre-release development, things may break, things may change.
 A ton of essential features are not yet implemented.

+> [!NOTE]
+> You might see GitLab-related config files.
+Do not worry!
+This repo is mirrored from a local GitLab instance.